This is the multi-page printable view of this section. Click here to print.

 An indexer sends processed Documents to a specific destination.
 Only one Indexer can be defined; all pipelines will feed to the same Indexer.

-A full indexer configuration has two parts: first, the generic indexer
+A full indexer configuration has two separate config blocks: first, the generic indexer configuration, and second, configuration for the specific indexer

 See Indexers for more information about configuring your Indexer.